Timeline: News Corp and the phone-hacking scandal

-Here is a look at major events in a phone-hacking scandal at News Corporation's News of the World newspaper.
+Here is a look at the major events involving News Corporation and the phone-hacking scandal in the past seven months:

-July 4, 2011 - In a major new allegation, a lawyer for the family of murdered British schoolgirl Milly Dowler says police have told him her voicemail messages had been hacked in 2002, possibly by a News of the World investigator.
-The disclosure comes days after British government gives its backing for News Corp to buy out British pay-TV group BSkyB.
+July 4, 2011 - A lawyer for the family of murdered British schoolgirl Milly Dowler says police have told him that her voicemail messages had been hacked, possibly by a News of the World investigator.

-July 7 - News Corp (NWSA.O) announces it will close the News of the World.
-The July 10 edition is the last.
+July 8 - Andy Coulson, a former News of the World editor who also served as Prime Minister David Cameron's chief media adviser until resigning in January 2011, is arrested on suspicion of conspiring to intercept communications.
+The News of the World's former royal editor, Clive Goodman, is re-arrested.

 July 13 - News Corp withdraws its bid for BSkyB.
 This pre-empts a planned vote in parliament.